 Skin contact allergies are most common with latex.
 Latex is a natural byproduct of the rubber tree plant and it takes many commercial forms - rubber gloves, balloons, rubber bands and shoe soles to name a few.
 Touching latex, ingesting it or sometimes breathing the latex residue can cause allergic reactions.
 People with severe food allergies also have skin contact reactions.

-- Lucie in Japan
+- Alex in Melbourne

 Your food allergy cards have set my mind at ease when ordering in restaurants in Europe.
 The first time I ordered and used your peanuts and shellfish food allergy and medicine allergy cards was 2010 when my husband and I traveled to Italy.
 I also used your food allergy cards in 2014 while vacationing in France, Germany and Switzerland and even brought my French translation cards with me when we traveled in Canada.
 Fortunately, I've never had to use the cards that explain my husband's penicillin allergy but I'm glad I travel with them.
 I'm happy I ordered new cards for my trip this spring to countries in Eastern Europe.
 I love that your allergy cards are sturdy, plastic and fit nicely in my wallet.